-I would like to share with you some of the tools and apps I use for creating art on the iPad.
+I would like to share with you some of the tools, apps and kit I use for creating art on the iPad.
 This page is divided into three main sections: STYLUSES, APPS and KIT.
 Scroll down to see them all.
-You can see some samples of my iPad art in the JeremySutton.com Art Gallery and see a summary of my upcoming iPad art classes and workshops in Classes and Events.
+You can see samples of my iPad art in the JeremySutton.com Art Gallery and see a summary of my upcoming iPad art classes and workshops in Classes and Events.
 Though I also use other mobile devices besides the iPad for making art – including the Android Touchjet POND, the Microsoft Windows Surface Pro and the Wacom Cintiq Companion (also a Windows device) – the iPad is my main mobile art device and therefore that is what I am focusing on here.
 Mobile painting is in an exciting period of growth with the iPad Pro and Apple Pencil, and an ever improving and growing range of fabulous art apps!
 I encourage you to try things and experiment.
-Whatever I share and recommend here on this page is simply a snapshot of my current faves at the time of writing and is likely to change!
+Whatever I share and recommend here on this page is simply a snapshot of my current faves at the time of writing and is likely to change.

 For a general discussion on mobile digital art please see my Thoughts on Mobile Digital Art.
 Other online resources worth visiting are MobileArt.how and Mobile Art Academy, both founded by my friends, Sumit and Caroline, co-founders and organizers of the annual mobile Digital Art & Creativity Summit.

 Which Stylus to Choose?

-This is my current top favorite!
-As mentioned above, it is an absolute MUST HAVE if you have an iPad Pro (the Apple Pencil does not work on other models).
+This is my top favorite, hands down!
+It is an absolute MUST HAVE if you have an iPad Pro (the Apple Pencil does not work on other models).

-For any model of other iPad other than the iPad Pro, my favorite styluses include the following (all of which also work fine on the iPad Pro, but none equal the Apple Pencil):
+For any model of other iPad other than the iPad Pro, styluses to consider include the following (all of which also work fine on the iPad Pro, but none equal the Apple Pencil):